Delivering progress: 100 top achievements of the SNP in government

 25. Modern apprenticeships.
 We have expanded modern apprenticeships, delivering hundreds of thousands of spots – helping young people work towards a recognised qualification while learning on the job and getting paid.

 26. Educational Maintenance Allowances (EMAs).
-We’ve expanded EMAs to support more young people to stay on in learning, and made support available to part-time college students for the first time.
+We’ve expanded EMAs to support more young people aged 16 to 19 to stay on in learning, and made support available to part-time college students for the first time.

 27. Just Transition Fund.
 We’ve created a bespoke fund to support a Just Transition from fossil fuels in the North East and Moray, with impacted workers playing a key role in deciding how the funds are spent.